 The MA programmes are designed primarily for students who wish to study law at a post-graduate level but do not already possess an undergraduate law degree.
 The programmes may be completed either through one year of full-time study or, through two or three years of part-time study.
-To facilitate their study of law, all MA students are required to attend a two-week Law and Legal Methods Pre-sessional Course in the September before they begin their MA.
+To facilitate their study of law, all MA students are required to attend a two-week Law and Legal Methods Pre-sessional Module in the September before they begin their MA.

 SOAS offers ten different MA programmes in legal studies.
 Nine of the programmes are specialised, focusing on clusters of expertise within the Law School.
 The tenth programme, the MA in International and Comparative Legal Studies, is a general programme designed for students who want to study a variety of different subjects that do not fall within a particular specialisation.
-MA students take the same courses as LLM students, although a small number of Law courses are only open to students enrolled in the LLM.
+MA students take the same modules as LLM students, although a small number of Law modules are only open to students enrolled in the LLM.

-- By selecting an appropriate language course
+- By selecting an appropriate language module